Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Cats can get eye conditions just like humans can.
-While you should never use human eye drops on your cat without your veterinarian’s input, you can use over-the-counter pet eye drops or eye gel with your vet’s approval for routine eye care.
+However, it’s important to never use human eye drops on your cat without your veterinarian’s input.
+For routine eye care, you can use over-the-counter pet-specific eye drops or gels, such as eye washes or lubricating drops, but it’s always best to seek your vet’s approval beforehand.
 Don’t be misled by the subtle signs of discomfort in your cat; eye problems can progress very quickly, leading to serious consequences and even blindness.
 It is important to know what signs to look for so you can seek veterinary help as soon as they develop.
 For any eye problem your cat suffers from, your veterinarian will evaluate them and give you the right solution for your kitty.

 How useful was this post?